 All hearings must be set by emailing or calling the Judicial Assistant (CAD-DivisionR@pbcgov.org or (561) 355-3116).

 Motions 30 minutes or more: All motions must be filed with the Clerk of Court prior to contacting the Judicial Assistant for a hearing date.
+Any relevant authority not cited in the motion shall be provided to the CAD no less than 72 hours prior to the hearing.

 Please note that on all notices of hearing, the Americans with Disabilities Act instruction page must be either attached or included at the end of the notice.
 (See Divisional Forms & Orders on our webpage).